coreos/docs/os/customizing-docker.md

 ExecStart=/usr/bin/docker -d -s=btrfs -r=false -H fd:// -D
 ```

-Now lets tell systemd about the new unit and restart docker:
+Now lets tell systemd about the new unit and restart Docker:

 ```sh
 systemctl daemon-reload
 systemctl restart docker
 ```

-To test our debugging stream, run a docker command and then read the systemd journal, which should contain the output:
+To test our debugging stream, run a Docker command and then read the systemd journal, which should contain the output:

 ```sh
 docker ps